Collateral ligaments of metacarpophalangeal joints

 In human anatomy, the radial (RCL) and ulnar (UCL) collateral ligaments of the metacarpophalangeal joints (MCP) of the hand are the primary stabilisers of the MCP joints.
-A collateral ligament flanks each MCP joint - one on either side.
-Each attaches proximally at the head of the metacarpal bone, and distally at the base of the phalynx.
+A pair of collateral ligaments (one RCL and one UCL) flanks each MCP joint – one ligament on either side of the joint.
+Each attaches proximally at the head of the metacarpal bone, and distally at the base of the phalanx.
 Each extends obliquely in a palmar direction from its proximal attachment to its distal attachment.'
-The collateral ligaments allow spreading our the fingers with an open hand but not with the hand closed into a fist.
+The collateral ligaments allow spreading apart the fingers with an open hand but prevents spreading when the hand is closed into a fist.

 Structure

 Each collateral ligament has two parts: a cord-like collateral ligament proper (located more dorsally), and an accessory collateral ligament (located more volarly).

 Attachments

 The collateral ligaments originate on depressions on each side of the metacarpal heads dorsal to axis of rotation.
 From there, they extend obliquely and distally to their insertions onto tubercles at the base of the proximal phalanx.
 The accessory collateral ligaments originate volar to the collateral ligaments and are inserted on the palmar plate.